 Cost-Saving Tips for Students in Italy

-- Apply for Scholarships: Many universities offer scholarships for international students to reduce tuition and living costs.
+- Student Scholarships: Italy Public universities offer scholarships for international students.

-- Use Student Discounts: From transport to museums, always carry your student ID to avail of discounts.
+- Student Document: From transport to museums, always carry your student ID to avail of discounts.

 - Part-Time Jobs: Students can work up to 20 hours per week, earning around €8–€12 per hour.